 Free Jazz Samples for Music Production

-Download free jazz samples from real recordings — vintage 1920s–1940s performances now in the public domain plus modern CC0 contributions.
-Smoky tenor sax, walking upright bass, brushed drum kits, and ragtime piano, all cleared for commercial use.
+Free jazz samples from real public-domain and CC0 recordings.
+Smoky tenor sax, walking upright bass, brushed drums, and ragtime piano, cleared for beats.

 Most-downloaded jazz samples